wendahere/JAWS/wenda.md

 I added voltage divider code to the main code, [Mark 12](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK12%23Version1.py).

 Jayvien told me he didn't know how to add the oled code to the main code, so I did it.
 I made it display Voltage in battery, distance in ultrasonic sensor and JAWS state.
 We will test this soon.
 [Main#3](https://github.com/wendahere/JAWS/blob/master/Content/MAIN/Main%233.py)

+###Wednesday 19/2/2020

+We met up early in the morning to test the the final code, and after a few  revisions, got it working.
+Version is Main#5.
+Our presentation went well, the transducer portion still can be improved.
+I will change it tonight.

+##More about JSN-SR04T- 2.0

+This is the model of the ultrasonic transducer we are using.
+We are using this due to lack of budget, if I could choose, I would get any of the industry standard NDT Testing Transducer.
+My dad part of his job entails using one of these single element pulse echo transducer to test for thickness of boilers and pressure vessels.
+I have tried using it and it is very accurate.
+I have asked him if there was any possibility of using any spares for my project but he was unable to find his other transducers.
+I have asked about the probe only and the shop said that they dont sell probe alone but was able to order for me, however it costed about $100 SGD, so I decided against it.

+This transducer can be used to prove the concept that using an NDT probe will work.
+I have checked the wires for NDT probes and it is the same, there are 4 wires, same as ultrasonic transducer.

+I have searched online and there are videos of people testing depth of water and working.

+However, minimum depth is 20cm.
+I have tested on wood and it worked but only sometimes, I have to keep testing till I get a good value.
+This is not very reliable but is good to prove the concept that using a better probe will work.